 On the final night of the carnival, the effigy of the king is put out to sea on a little boat and burned before the traditional fireworks of the Bay of Angels.

 During the 2nd half of the 19th century, the festival attracted the international elite and became a real show with floats and tribunes (introduced in 1873).
-The Flower Parade was introduced in 1876 as simple exchanges of flowers.
+The Flower Parade was introduced in 1876 as a simple exchange of flowers.

 The editions of the Nice Carnival